faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 - Each team should request participation to the challenge on CodaLab plateform with providing the team members, emails and affiliations.

-- In the Validation Phase: You have to submit the predictions of the validation data as 'predictions.csv file', that contains the names of the slice images in the first column and their corresponding Covid-19 infection percentage estimation in the second column.
+- In the Validation Phase: You have to submit the predictions of the validation data as 'predictions.csv' file, that contains the names of the slice images in the first column and their corresponding Covid-19 infection percentage estimation in the second column.
 This file must be compressed as 'predictions.zip' file and submitted in CodaLab.

 ```bash
     predictions.zip